jaredhendrickson13/pfsense-api/README.md

 For new users, it is recommended to refer to the links in the [Getting Started section](#getting-started) to begin.
 Otherwise, the installation commands are included below for quick reference.

-> [!WARNING]
-> Before installing the package, always ensure your pfSense version is supported!
-Support version are listed [here](https://pfrest.org/INSTALL_AND_CONFIG/#supported-pfsense-versions).
-> Installation of the package on unsupported versions of pfSense may result in unexpected behavior and/or system instability.

 Install on pfSense CE:

 ```bash